 This operation is typically used to verify the coverage of a test set that is imported from outside of ACTS.
-It will first find all possible combinations that need to cover, and then find how many combinations are actually covered by the current test set.

-To verify the t-way coverage of a test set, the user can select the system in the System View, and then select menu Operations -> Verify.
-This brings up the Verify Options window, as shown in Fig. 10.
-If the "Ignore Constraints" option is checked, all the constraints specified in the system configuration will not be considered during verification.
-If the test strength is set to "Mixed", coverage will be verified against the relations specified in the system configuration.
+It will first find all possible combinations that need to cover, and then find how many combinations are actually covered by current test set.
+To verify t-way coverage of a test set, the user can select menu Operations => Verify, choose With Constraints or Ignore Constraints, and select a desired strength.
+Note that the number of possible combinations can be affected by two options.
+If choosing the "Ignore Constraints" menu, all constraints will not be considered.
+If the test strength is set to "Mixed", the customized relations (could be multiple relations) will be used.